-L&amp;F Acquisition Corp.
-(Exact name of registrant as specified in its charter) Cayman Islands 001-39722 98-1557361 (State or other jurisdiction of incorporation or organization) (Commission File Number) (I.R.S.
-Employer Identificat ion Number) 150 North Riverside Plaza, Suite 5200 Chicago, Illinois 60606 (Address of principal executive offices) (Zip Code) Registrant's telepho ne number, including area code: (312) 705-2786 (Former name or Not Applicable former address, if changed since last report) Securities regis tered pursuant to Section 12(b) of the Act: Title of Each Class: Trading Symbol: Name of Each Exchange on Which I Registered: Units, each consisting of one Class A ordinary share, 0.0001 par value, and one-half of one warrant LNFA.U The New York Stock Exchan ge Class A ordinary shares included as part of the units LNFA The New York Stock Exchan ge Warrants included as part of the units, each whole warrant exercisable for one Class A ordinary share at an exercise price of 11.50 LNFA WS The New York Stock Exchan ge Securities register ed pursuant to Section 12( g) of the Act: None Indicate by check mark if the registrant is a well-kn $\boxtimes$ nown seasoned issuer, as de fined in Rule 405 of the Securities Ac ct.
-Yes □ No Indicate by check mark if the registrant is not requi Act.
-Yes $\square$ No $\boxtimes$ ired to file reports pursuant to Section 13 or Section 15(d) of the Exchange Indicate by check mark whether the registrant (1) h Exchange Act of 1934 during the preceding 12 mor reports), and (2) has been subject to such filing req nths (or for such shorter per iod that the registrant was required to Indicate by check mark whether the registrant has spursuant to Rule 405 of Regulation S-T (§ 232.405 that the registrant was required to submit and post specified to of this chapter) during the Indicate by check mark whether the registrant is a l reporting company or an emerging growth compan reporting company" and "emerging growth compan y.
-See definition of "large a ccelerated filer," "accelerated filer, "s Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company
+L&F Acquisition Corp.

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$
+(Exa act name of registrant as specified in i ts charter) Cayman Islands 001-39722 98-1557361 (State or other jurisdiction of incorporation or organization) (Commission File Number) (I.R.S.
+Employer Identification Number) 150 North Riverside Plaza, Suite 520 Chicago, Illinois 00 60606 (Address of principal executive offices s) (Zip Code) Registrant's t telephone number, including area co ode: (312) 705-2786 Not Applicable (Former name or former address, if changed si nce last report) Securitie es registered pursuant to Section 12 (b) of the Act: Title of Each Class: Trading Symbol: symbol: Name of Each Exchange on Which Registered: Units, each consisting of one Class A ordinary share, 0 par value, and one-half of one warrant LNFA.U The New York Stock Exchange Class A ordinary shares included as part of the unit The New York Stock Exchange Warrants included as part of the units, each whole war exercisable for one Class A ordinary share at an exer The New York Steels Exchange price of 11.50 LNFA WS The New York Stock Exchange Securities r registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 40 05 of the Securities Act.
+Yes □ No ⊠ Indicate by cheek moult if the registrent is not required to o file venewte puveyent to Section 12 ex Section 15(d) of the Euchange Act Vos No Indicate by check mark if the registrant is not required to o the reports pursuant to Section 13 of Section 15(d) of the Exchange Act.
+Yes 🗆 No 🖾 Indicate by check mark whether the registrant (1) has fill during the preceding 12 months (or for such shorter perirequirements for the past 90 days.
+Yes \boxtimes No \square ection 13 or 15(d) of the Securities Exchange Act of 1934 file such reports), and (2) has been subject to such filing Pata File required to be submitted pursuant to Rule 405 of r period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square a non-accelerated filer, a smaller reporting company or an aller reporting company" and "emerging growth company" in Large accelerated filer \Box Accelerated filer Non-accelerated filer ⊠ Smaller reporting company Emerging growth company $oxed{\boxtimes}$ If an emerging growth company, indicate by check mark or revised financial accounting standards provided pursu e the extended transition period for complying with any new Act. \square gement's assessment of the effectiveness of its internal control by the registered public accounting firm that prepared or Indicate by check mark whether the registrant is a shell of company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \boxtimes No \square The aggregate market value of the voting and pon-voting g shares held by non-affiliates of the r egistrant, as of June 30, 2021, the last business day of the Solely for purposes of this disclosure, ordinary shares held by executive officers and directors of the Registrant as of such date have been excluded because such persons may be deemed to be affiliates.
+This determination of executive officers and directors as affiliates is not necessarily a conclusive determination for any other purposes.